Variational integrator for the rotating shallow-water equations on the sphere: Numerical simulations

-The Coriolis parameter is $f=2\Omega \sin\theta$.
+The following constants are kept fixed for all simulations: \begin{linenomath} \end{linenomath} The Coriolis parameter is $f=2\Omega \sin\theta$.
 Unless indicated otherwise, the simulations are carried out on a grid with $N=40962$ Voronoi cells (corresponding to a resolution of about 120 km) for which we chose a time step of $\Delta t=100$ s.
-To estimate the numerical errors, we use the following definitions for the relative $L_\infty$-error and $L_2$-error,

-where $\Omega_{ii}$ is the area associated with cell $i$.
+To estimate the numerical errors, we use the following definitions for the relative $L_\infty$-error and $L_2$-error, \begin{linenomath} \end{linenomath} where $\Omega_{ii}$ is the area associated with cell $i$.
 Here, the function $u(i)$ is the numerical solution defined at $\mathbf x_i$ or the magnitude of the numerical solution at $\mathbf x_i$ (when used for calculating the error for the velocity) and $u_0(i)$ is the initial function at $\mathbf x_i$. \\~\\ Since our scheme preserves mass and potential circulation up to machine precision, those error norms are not presented.
 In this section, we only present results obtained by using the Cayley transform time discretization, which we compare in Section~\ref{sec:LongTermSimulations} with the standard time integrator.